rcarroll-cste/Project-Ascend/Game Design Document.md

 2.  **Identify Stakeholders** (Process 13.1)

 **Educational Goal:**
 To move beyond rote memorization to **Bloom's Taxonomy Level 4 (Analysis)**.
-Players learn why "Initiating" is not just paperwork, but the act of securing authority and understanding the political landscape before work begins.
+Players do not just "review" documents; they must **synthesize** the Project Charter by actively gathering requirements, distinguishing between economic feasibility and value delivery, and integrating external agreements.

 ---